-Options totaling 153,500, 145,169 and 564,833 equivalent shares were outstanding but were not included in the calculation of diluted earnings per share for 2018, 2017 and 2016, respectively, because including the options in the denominator would be antidilutive, or decrease the number of weighted-average shares, due to their exercise prices exceeding the average market price of the common shares, or because inclusion of average unrecognized compensation expense in the calculation would cause the options to be antidilutive.
+Options totaling 220,300, 153,500 and 145,169 equivalent shares were outstanding but were not included in the calculation of diluted earnings per share for 2019, 2018 and 2017, respectively, because including the options in the denominator would be antidilutive, or decrease the number of weighted-average shares, due to their exercise prices exceeding the average market price of the common shares, or because inclusion of average unrecognized compensation expense in the calculation would cause the options to be antidilutive.

-Unvested performance unit awards (see Note 14) totaling 1,638, 124,046 and 64,162 equivalent shares for 2018, 2017 and 2016, respectively, were considered outstanding but were not included in the calculation of diluted earnings per share because inclusion of average unrecognized compensation expense in the calculation would cause the performance units to be antidilutive.
+Unvested performance unit awards (see Note 14) totaling 69,636, 1,638 and 124,046 equivalent shares for 2019, 2018 and 2017, respectively, were considered outstanding but were not included in the calculation of diluted earnings per share because inclusion of average unrecognized compensation expense in the calculation would cause the performance units to be antidilutive.

-9. Stock Split
+8. Stock Split

-On July 7, 2017, we effected a five-for-three stock split of our common stock, \$.01 par value, in the form of a 66 \%3\% stock dividend.
+On July 7, 2017, we effected a five-for-three stock split of our common stock, \$.01 par value, in the form of a 66 \(^23\)% stock dividend.
 Our consolidated financial statements, related notes, and other financial data contained in this report have been adjusted to give retroactive effect to the stock split for all periods presented.

-10. Share Repurchase Program
+9. Share Repurchase Program

-In 2007, our Board of Directors approved and we announced a share repurchase program to repurchase up to one million shares of our common stock either through purchases on the open market or through private transactions and in accordance with Rule 10b-18 of the Exchange Act.
+In 2007, our Board of Directors approved, and we announced a share repurchase program to repurchase up to one million shares of our common stock either through purchases on the open market or through private transactions and in accordance with Rule 10b-18 of the Exchange Act.
 In 2015, our Board of Directors approved and we announced an increase in the share repurchase program, providing for the repurchase of up to \$40 million, or approximately two million shares, of our common stock, which was increased by our Board of Directors to 3.3 million shares in August 2017 to reflect the five-for-three stock split effected in the form of a stock dividend on July 7, 2017.
+In August 2019, our Board of Directors approved and we announced an increase in our existing share repurchase program providing for the repurchase of up to \$34 million, or approximately 1.8 million shares, of our common stock.
 The timing and extent to which we repurchase shares depends on market conditions and other corporate considerations.
 The repurchase program does not have an expiration date.

-We repurchased and retired 200,000 shares of our common stock for \$3.8 million in the fourth quarter of 2018.
-We did not repurchase any shares in 2017.
-We repurchased and retired 759,302 shares of our common stock for \$7.5 million in the first quarter of 2016.
-As of December 31, 2018, future repurchases of up to \$12.6 million, or 806,000 shares, were available in the share repurchase program.
+We repurchased and retired 200,000 shares of common stock for \$3.8 million in the fourth quarter of 2018.
+We did not repurchase any shares in 2019 or 2017.
+As of December 31, 2019, future repurchases of up to \$34 million, or 1.8 million shares, were available in the share repurchase program.

-11. Dividends
+10. Dividends

 In 2010, we announced that our Board of Directors approved a regular cash dividend program to our stockholders, subject to approval each quarter.
+We paid cash dividends totaling \$42.1 million in 2019 which consisted of a special dividend of \$0.65 per share of common stock in September, along with quarterly cash dividends of \$0.03 per share of common stock in each quarter of 2019.
 Quarterly cash dividends of \$0.025 per share of common stock were declared in each quarter of 2018 and totaled \$5.5 million.
 Quarterly cash dividends of \$0.015 per share of common stock were declared in each of the first two quarters of 2017 along with dividends of \$0.025 per share in each of 2017's last two quarters, which totaled \$4.4 million.
-Quarterly cash dividends of \$0.015 per share of common stock were declared in each quarter of 2016 and totaled \$3.3 million.